What Is Apple.com-shield-guard.live?

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from Apple.com-shield-guard.live Scam?
+How to Secure My Data from Apple.com-shield-guard.live Scam?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: